hthcatlanta/homework1/README.md

 # homework1 -refractor of Horiseon Website mockup

-## Refreator of Horiseon Website mockup for marketing
+## Refractor of Horiseon Website mockup for marketing

 Structure of HTML file uses semantic HTML elements.
 Modify title of webpage to help promote SEO.